 The interior of Low Memorial Library designed by the firm of McKim Mead & White.

-Here are some shots at Columbia University in the City of New York - where I have served as Senior Events Consultant since 2004.
-Here, first up in academic year 2005-2006 was the World Leaders Forum, now in its third year at Columbia.
-Heads of state and foreign ministers are invited to speak to students, faculty and friends while they are in NYC attnending the United Nations General Assemby.
-This year we had 9 leaders over the course of a week.
+Columbia University in the City of New York - where I served as Senior Events Consultant since 2004 to 2008.
+Pictures from that first year with the World Leaders Forum.
+Heads of state and foreign ministers are invited annually to speak to students, faculty and friends while they are in NYC attnending the United Nations General Assemby.
+That year we had 9 leaders over the course of a week.
 I coordinated a reception for the President Tarja Halonen of the Republic of Finland, a reception for the President Aleksander Kwaśniewski of the Republic of Poland, a seated lunch for the President Pervez Musharraf and First Lady of Pakistan, a reception for the President Hugo Chavez of Venezuela (who had cancled 30 minutes prior to the start of his talk due to a ongoing meeting at the UN...), a reception for the President Jalal Talabani of Iraq, and a reception for the President Alhaji Ahmad Tejan Kabbah of the Sierra Leone.

 HRH Prince Andew addresses the dinner audience at the close of the C250 Celebration - commemorating Columbia's 250th Anniversary of the founding of King's College which became Columbia after the American revolution.